 If you aren’t someone who isn’t planning to convert your garage into another room, installing insulation if you don’t already have it is always a really good idea.
 This will go a long way to making sure you don’t need to turn your heaters up so high to keep you warm.

-As mentioned above, make sure to check for any drafty spots where the cold winter air can blow in and take care of them.
+Check for any drafty spots where the cold winter air can blow in and take care of them.
 This is common up above the rafters, the seams of any windows or exterior doors, or even the garage door itself.
-Many garage doors have a gap underneath it where cold air can blow in and heat can escape.
+Many garage doors have a gap underneath them where cold air can blow in and heat can escape.
 Consider attaching a rubber strip to help protect from this.
-Just make sure that if you are working with anything toxic, you get proper ventilation or crack windows and doors to ensure breathable air.
+If you are working with anything toxic, you get proper ventilation or crack windows and doors to ensure breathable air.

 How Large of A Garage Can My Electric Fireplace Reliably Heat?

 Not all electric fireplaces are made to the same standards.
-Again, if you choose to get a really cheap bargain electric fireplace from Amazon, you can’t expect it to keep your garage as warm as a top of the line electric fireplace.
-That’s one of the reasons it is always to get the best electric fireplace that you can within your budget.
-Going too cheap is just going to leave you disappointed in the quality and heat production.
+Again, if you choose to get a really cheap bargain electric fireplace from Amazon, you can’t expect it to keep your garage as warm as a top-of-the-line electric fireplace.
+That’s one of the reasons it is always good to get the best electric fireplace that you can within your budget.
+Going too cheap will leave you disappointed in the quality and heat production.
 The electric heater output is enough to heat about 1,000 square feet with a high-end fireplace.

 Couldn’t I Just Use A Gas Fireplace Or Wood Stove?

-Like it was mentioned above, you should never put anything that has a flame inside of your garage because of the possible risk with flammable fumes in the air.
-Although some of the dedicated heaters mentioned above used gas, these are built specifically for garages and even they aren’t as safe as electric heaters.
+You should never put anything that has a flame inside your garage because of the possible risk of flammable fumes in the air.
+Although some of the dedicated heaters mentioned above-used gas, these are built specifically for garages, and even they aren’t as safe as electric heaters.

-I Have Seen Some Dedicated Garage Heaters, But I Don’t Have A Dedicated 240-Volt Outlet.
+I Have Seen Some Dedicated Garage Heaters.
 What Do I Do?

-If you are still unsure about this, go with an electric fireplace instead of a traditional garage heater because electric fireplaces almost always work by being plugged into a standard 120 volt outlet.
+If you are still unsure about this, go with an electric fireplace instead of a traditional garage heater.
+Electric fireplaces almost always work by being plugged into a standard 120-volt outlet.

 What Makes MagikFlame Electric Fireplaces A Good Garage Heater Choice?